eyobofficial/Bookkeeping-API/README.md

 ## Project Setup
-You can setup your local developement environment the following steps.
+You can setup your local developement environment using the following steps.
 Before you start, make sure to install the [virtualenv](https://virtualenv.pypa.io/en/latest/index.html) package to complete the steps.

 Steps:
 1. Clone this repository to your local machine.